New Zealand: Education

 Primary and secondary schooling is compulsory for children aged 6 to 16, with the majority of children attending from the age of 5.
 There are 13 school years and attending state (public) schools is free to New Zealand citizens and permanent residents from a person's 5th birthday to the end of the calendar year following their 19th birthday.
 New Zealand has an adult literacy rate of 99%, and over half of the population aged 15 to 29 hold a tertiary qualification.

 There are five types of government-owned tertiary institutions: universities, colleges of education, polytechnics, specialist colleges, and wānanga, in addition to private training establishments.
-In the adult population, 14.2% have a bachelor's degree or higher, 30.4% have some form of secondary qualification as their highest qualification, and 22.4% have no formal qualification.
-The OECD's Programme for International Student Assessment ranks New Zealand's education system as the seventh-best in the world, with students performing exceptionally well in reading, mathematics and science.
+In 2021, in the population aged 25–64, 13% had no formal qualification, 21% had a school qualification, 28% had a tertiary certificate or diploma, and 35% have a bachelor's degree or higher.
+The OECD's Programme for International Student Assessment ranks New Zealand as the 28th best in the OECD for maths, 13th best for science, and 11th best for reading.

+Healthcare

+As of 2023, New Zealand allocated about 9.6 percent of its GDP to healthcare, slightly above the OECD average of 8.8 percent.
+The public healthcare system operates under a publicly funded health insurance model that supports inpatient and outpatient services at public hospitals, along with preventive and primary care through private providers.
+Health New Zealand – Te Whatu Ora is the primary publicly funded healthcare system of New Zealand.
+The New Zealand Government established it to replace the country's 20 district health boards (DHBs) on 1 July 2022.
+Health New Zealand is charged with working alongside the Public Health Agency to manage the provision of healthcare services in New Zealand.
+As of 2022, the agency is New Zealand's largest employer, consolidating the DHBs' combined work force of 80,000, with an estimated annual operating budget of NZ$20 billion and an asset base of about NZ$24 billion.
+Ischaemic heart disease is the leading cause of death, followed by Alzheimer disease and other dementias, and stroke.
+The life expectancy has improved from 78.6 years in 2000 to 82.2 years in 2021.